etzm/iscc-sum/docs/cli-spec-py.md

 Unlike traditional checksum tools that only verify exact matches, `iscc-sum` enables similarity detection between files through the Data-Code component.
 Files with similar content will have similar Data-Codes, allowing similarity matching based on hamming distance.

+When given directories as arguments, `iscc-sum` recursively processes all regular files within them in a deterministic order to ensure consistent output across platforms.

 ## Options